-With campuses in both central San Diego and Oceanside, the San Diego Humane Society and SPCA’s programs include:
+With campuses in San Diego, Escondido and Oceanside, San Diego Humane Society’s programs include:

 - sheltering and adopting animals

 - investigating animal cruelty and neglect

 - positive reinforcement behavior training through public training classes

 - animal control and stray pet services for the public in the cities of Escondido, Oceanside, Poway, San Marcos, and Vista

 A private, nonprofit organization that is not affiliated with any other humane society or SPCA.
 San Diego Humane Society receives no government funding and is supported solely by contributions, grants, bequests, investments and small fees for services.

 - Adoptions: on-site and mobile (off-site).
 Every animal that we adopt out has been spayed or neutered, microchipped, is up-to-date on shots, and has been tested for health and behavior.

 - Animal Adventure Camp (spring, winter, and summer break camps for youth).

 - Animal control and stray pet services (Escondido, San Marcos, Poway, Oceanside and Vista).